 Lake Nockamixon, Quakertown, PA

 Lake Nockamixon is an artificial reservoir that serves as a centerpiece in Nockamixon State Park.
 While there are many swimming lakes near Philadelphia, Lake Nockamixon isn’t one of them.
-This lake doesn’t allow swimming, but there are opportunities for more outdoor fun, including horse riding, hiking the trails, boating, and fishing.
+Unlike other state parks, this lake doesn’t allow swimming, but there is a very nice pool complex in the park for swimming.
+There are many other opportunities for outdoor fun, including horse riding, hiking the trails, boating, and fishing.
 Visitors can hold an evening picnic at the 1450-acre lake under the view of the beautiful scenery and epic sunset hues.

 Lake Nockamixon is also a popular destination for sailing, anglers, windsurfers and fishers.
 The park has a marina, boat rentals and three boat launches so that guests can join in the fun too.
 If you want to stay awhile, there are equipped cabins to host you.